Online Mental Health Groups

 She/He/They

-Anja is a Registered Clinical Counsellor with a background in feminist therapy and anti-oppressive trauma recovery.
-With over 16 years experience facilitating groups, Anja has enjoyed co-facilitating process and educational groups including yoga therapy for eating disorders, building skills for social anxiety, therapeutic expressive arts for self-esteem and confidence, and cancer support.
+Anja is a Registered Clinical Counsellor with a background in feminist therapy and anti-oppressive PTSD and trauma recovery.
+With over 16 years experience facilitating groups, Anja has enjoyed co-facilitating process and educational/skills groups including yoga therapy for eating disorders, building skills for social anxiety, gender exploration, therapeutic expressive arts for self-esteem and confidence, and cancer support.

 “Healing and learning in groups is more powerful than anything we can accomplish alone.
-Indigenous ways of knowing, western research, and my personal experiences as both a facilitator and participant in therapeutic groups all carry the wisdom that we are stronger in community.
+Indigenous ways of knowing, western research, and my personal experiences as both a facilitator and group participant all carry the wisdom that we are stronger and more capable in community.
 I look forward to leading us in creating a secure, empowering space and being part of a group with you!”

 She/Her